Living and Learning in the Residential Commons

 - Resident Assistants: RAs are students who work to foster a sense of community.
 The RA on your floor is a valuable resource for help in problem solving, conflict mediation and your transition to the University.
 They coordinate social and educational programs, facilitate hall and campus involvement and assist with the overall management of the residence.

-The Residence Hall Association, or RHA, is the voice of residents to the Department of Residence Life & Student Housing and to the greater campus community.
-All students living in a residential community are members of RHA, and have a voice in RHA issues through their Res Commons or Community Council representative.
-Through RHA, SMU seeks student input on decisions and issues important to campus life, including policy changes, facility improvements or other ways to enhance on-campus living.
+The Assembly (formerly known as the Residence Hall Association), is the voice of residents to the Department of Residence Life & Student Housing and to the greater campus community.
+All students living in a residential community are members of the Assembly, and have a voice in issues through their Community Council representative.
+Through student representatives, SMU seeks student input on decisions and issues important to campus life, including policy changes, facility improvements or other ways to enhance on-campus living.